relatedcode/RelatedDB/README.md

 ### Remove Observer

-Once a Database Observer no longer required, you can remove it by using:
+Once a Database Observer is no longer required, you can remove it by using:

 ```swift
 User.removeObserver(db, observerId)